nimdone/nimdone-88471/src/pages/blog/working-from-home.md

 thumb_image_alt: A chart with the title "Average time saved using nimdone"
 image: images/oval-crane.png
 thumb_image: images/Picture6.png
-meta_title: Nimdone | Make Medical Presentation
+meta_title: nimdone | Make Medical Presentations
 meta_description: >-
   Best tool to make medical powerpoint presentations.
 A new search experience on PubMed, organize papers in an online library and faster way to make